 PrEP (pre-exposure prophylaxis) is a once-daily pill that protects people from acquiring an HIV infection.
-The drug, named Truvada, is approved by the FDA and contains two medications: tenofovir and emtricitabine.
+There are two drugs approved for HIV prevention, Truvada and Descovy, which contain two medications: tenofovir and emtricitabine.
 Similar to how birth control prevents women from becoming pregnant, taking PrEP every day protects you from becoming infected with HIV if you come in contact with the virus.

 Clinical study results show that PrEP is up to 99% effective in people who are at risk of getting HIV.
 According to the CDC, nearly 1.1 million people in the U.S. are at risk of contracting HIV.
 Generally, PrEP is recommended to help prevent HIV in people who:

 - Have an ongoing sexual relationship with an HIV-positive partner

 - Are involved in sexual relationships with multiple partners

 - Engage in anal sex without using condoms with sexual partners who have been diagnosed with a sexually transmitted infection (STI) in the past six months

 - Do not use condoms and have one or more sexual partners whose HIV status is unknown

 - Share needles and syringes to inject drugs

 Because PrEP is still relatively new (Truvada was approved by the FDA in 2012, while Descovy was approved in 2019), many people don’t know enough about it, and there are some myths circulating about the medication.
 To cut through the confusion, we’re sharing seven common misconceptions about PrEP, and the facts you should know.